rutlem2/TipTopHub/README.md

 # TipTopHub

-This repo hosts a project that allows users to order simulated items
-from real restaurants based on the category of food served at the restaurant.
-Simply
+This repo hosts the **frontend** & **backend** of an app that allows users to order simulated items from real restaurants based on the category of food served at the restaurant.
-enter a zipcode, browse the top 5 restaurants provided, and place your (fake) order!
+Simply enter a zipcode, browse the top 5 restaurants provided, and place your (fake) order!

 Built with React.js and Django.